When attaching ratchet straps to securing / lashing points or the vehicle chassis, it’s important that the hooks fit correctly into the base radius.

 Next, you can either flip the end of the strap over and feed it back over the top of the ratchet mechanism so that it is doubled over on itself (see Method 2 in the diagram below) or leave to route straight through the buckle (see Method 1 below).

 You don't want to overfill the mechanism with webbing as this may cause it to jam.
-To avoid this, pull the webbing taught by hand to start with, then operate the handle.
+To avoid this, pull the webbing taut by hand to start with, then operate the handle.

 It's important when tensioned that the webbing wraps around the spreader bar 2.5 times to lock itself in position and apply the correct amount of tension.